ohsu-comp-bio/euler/README.md

 ## How to use this image

 It may takes seconds to do some initial work, you can use `docker logs` to detect the progress.
-Once the Openstck Keystone Service is started, you can verify operation of the Identity service as follows:
+Once the Openstack Keystone Service is started, you can verify operation of the Identity service as follows:

 ```
 $ docker-compose build keystone
 $ docker-compose up -d
-$ docker exec -it dmsaa_keystone_1 bash
+$ docker exec -it euler_keystone_1 bash

 # in docker container